dustytrinkets/docker-node-example/README.md

 5. To shut the application down, enter the command `docker stop docker-node-example`

-6. To start and run the application with the docker-compose yml --> `docker-compose up`
+6. To start and run the application with the docker-compose yml --> `docker-compose up` and then navigating to http://localhost:3001/ in your browser.

 7. To stop the application with the docker-compose yml --> `docker-compose down`

-For a better understanding of the code and further explanations on the Docker commands used, be sure to check the [article](https://medium.com/)
+For a better understanding of the code and further explanations on the Docker commands used, be sure to check the [article](https://medium.com/@lauracorbi89/a-practical-introduction-to-docker-with-node-js-9c6fb7673e1f)